Are you curious about what NPS survey questions you can ask your customers?

 “Based on your experience of using [your product name] for [length of time], how likely are you to recommend it to a friend or colleague?”

-You can also get a little more specific and ask your users to rate a particular feature or piece of experience within your product or service:
+You can also get a little more specific with the NPS question wording, and ask your users to rate a particular feature or piece of experience within your product or service:

 “How likely are you to recommend this feature to a friend or a colleague?”